The Atos GIZ ICT 4 Inclusion Challenge India 2022 has concluded.

 Under “Scaling Solutions”, we welcome applications that are digital and already disability inclusive solutions for climate action in India.

 You are developing a digital assistive technology targeted at persons with disabilities or the elderly in the context of climate change related disasters.

-You are developing a digital assistive technology targeted towards inclusive disaster risk reduction with a focus on disability and age.
+You are developing a digital assistive technology targeted towards inclusive disaster risk reduction with a focus on disability and/or age.